StIvesTabletop/stivestabletop.github.io/Sessions/2020-blades-campaign.md

 * Players: Smook, Grog

-A session involving a couple of members of the cult involving lots of Daves - Dave, Davey Jones and acolyte that turns into "Other Dave" in a later session.
-It also involved blowing things up - Grogs speciality - and then a hasty retreat down the sewers to escape.
+A session with just a couple of members of the cult involving lots of Daves - Dave, Davey Jones and an acolyte that turns into "Other Dave" in a later session.
+It also entailed blowing things up - Grogs speciality - and then a hasty retreat down the sewers to escape.

 [Back to session blog...](/2020/01/29/ninth-session.html)